 Introduce the calibration gas at the gas injection port as specified above.
 Operate each monitor in its normal sampling mode.
 For extractive and dilution type monitors, pass the audit gas through all filters, scrubbers, conditioners, and other monitor components used during normal sampling and through as much of the sampling probe as practical.
-For in situ type monitors, perform calibration checking on all active electronic and optical components, including the transmitter, receiver, and analyzer.
-Challenge the $SO_X$ concentration monitors, the fuel gas sulfur content monitors, and the $O_2$ monitors once with each gas.
+For in situ type monitors, perform calibration checking all active electronic and optical components, including the transmitter, receiver, and analyzer.
+Challenge the NO_X concentration monitors and the O2 monitors once with each gas.
 Record the monitor response from the data acquisition and handling system.
 Use the following equation to determine the calibration error at each concentration once each day:

-$$CE = \frac{|R - A|}{S} \times 100$$ (Eq.
+$$CE = \frac{|\mathbf{R}-\mathbf{A}|}{\mathbf{S}} \times 100$$ (Eq.
 C-1)